edgedb/easy-edgedb/README.md

 };
 ```

-After that we have two more places from the captain's book of `'The Demeter'` from back in July - August.
-We'll put in Varna and Galatz at the same time:
+After that we have the two cities of Varna and Galatz.
+We'll put them in at the same time:

 ```
 FOR city in {'Varna', 'Galatz'}